Laughcheeta1/Proyect-HORUS/README.md

 # Note
-8/11/2024 - I just read this again, I'll fix the problem in the disclaimer as soon as possible when I finish the Jobly Startup and other projects.
+8/11/2024 - I just opened this repository again, I'll fix the problem in the disclaimer as soon as possible when I finish the Jobly Startup and other projects.